Molonglo Valley planning

 The Molonglo Valley and associated Molonglo River Park Corridor however, present excellent opportunities to demonstrate best practice in ecological conservation, bushfire management, local recreation, and unique and distinguishable landscape and landmark design features for the urban area.

 The environmental attributes of the Molonglo River Park Corridor are recognised and protected under of the Commonwealth Government’s Environment Protection and Biodiversity Conservation Act 1999.

 Land development in Molonglo Valley is currently being planned in three stages:

 - Stage 1: Suburbs of Coombs and Wright (serviced land currently being sold and developed)

 - Stage 2: Suburbs of Denman Prospect and Molonglo (currently being planned)

-- Stage 3: North of the Molonglo River (future planning to commence in the next few years)
+- Stage 3: North of the Molonglo River (currently being planned)

 Molonglo Valley Staging Plan (904.1 KB)

 Molonglo Valley Territory Plan Map (1.6 MB)

 Current project: Molonglo Stage 2 Commercial Centre and Environs